Adro dhyn ni

 The Flamank family have been good loyal supporters of The CNP over the years.
 Dr Peter Flamank was a former Vice-Chairman and sadly died a few years ago.
 Margot Bruce regulary attends the annual Thomas Flamank commemoration in Bodmin.
 (Both Peter and Margo are Descendants of Thomas Flamank, a Leader of the Cornish Rebellion of 1497).

-Androw Hawke is the current Chairman and became our first Cornish Parish Councillor in 2016, John Le Bretton is Vice-Chairman and works hard to increase membership.
+Androw Hawke is the current Party Leader and became our first Cornish Parish Councillor in 2016, John Le Bretton is Chairman and works hard to increase membership.
 Both have worked together since 2009 to re-build the Party.

 Below is the original logo used by the Party from 1975 to 2013.